Komalpreet101104/todoApp/README.md

 ionic serve

 This will open a local development server and you can view your app by navigating to http://localhost:8100 in your browser.

+Useful VS Code extensions for your Ionic project:

+Ionic Extension Pack
+Essential tools and snippets for Ionic development.

+Angular Essentials
+Angular snippets, TypeScript support, and better templates.

+Prettier
+Automatic code formatting for clean and readable code.

+ESLint
+Linting to catch errors and enforce code quality.

+HTML CSS Support
+Autocomplete and linting for HTML and CSS.

+Path Intellisense
+Autocomplete for file paths in imports.